ChartsCSS/ChartsCSS.org/src/components/axes.md

 The primary axis separates the labels from the data.
 To display the primary axis use the `.show-primary-axis` class.

 Note that in a bar chart the primary axis is horizontal, while in a column chart it is vertical.
-If this changes the label's position (before of after), the primary axis will change its position too.
+If this changes the label's position (before or after), the primary axis will change its position too.

 ```html
 <table class="charts-css bar show-labels show-primary-axis">